evertverschoor/2DGameEngine/README.md

 -> Deleted ControllableEntity

 -> StartScene() now orders the entities in a scene by z-index, so lower z-index is overlapped by higher z-indexes

+### Sept.
+18, 2015

+-> Added framerate independence in camera and entity movement (they move at a constant speed regardless of fps)

+-> Added support for entities having more than one asset, loading them all during loadtime and switching between them during runtime

+-> Added partial collision detection (if an entity wants to move into another one, it doesn't move next to it yet, instead it stays where it is, leaving a small gap)

+### Sept.
+19, 2015

+-> Fixed major bug where entities would be attracted to 0,0 on any resolution other than 1080p and would start moving to 0,0 at 1080p anyway if you moved the camera, by reworking the resolution independence through the usage of memory dumps (this is far better anyway)

 ## Benchmarks